gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{\texttt{lm()}}
 The
-$1-\boldsymbol{R}^2$ from this regression is the amount of independent information in *X1* that is not explained by the other variables in the model.
-The VIF for each variable is defined using this quantity as
+$1-\boldsymbol{R}^2$ from this regression is the amount of independent information in *X1* that is not explained by the other variables in the model. \index{R-squared} The VIF for each variable is defined using this quantity as
 $\textbf{VIF}_{\boldsymbol{k}}\boldsymbol{=1/(1-R^2_k)}$ for variable $k$.
 If there is no shared information $(\boldsymbol{R}^2=0)$, then the VIF will be